Peter Belmi profile image

 Education: Ph.D. in Organizational Behavior, Graduate School of Business at Stanford University.

-Peter teaches the Leading Organizations Core Course and a popular MBA elective called "Paths to Power."
-He has been recognized with many accolades for his teaching.
-In 2018, he was named by Poets & Quants as one of the "40 Best Business Professors Under 40."
-That same year, he received the University of Virginia's Mead-Colley Award, a distinction given to a Darden professor who embodies the Jeffersonian vision of an ideal teacher.
-In 2020, Peter received the Faculty Diversity Award for his "exceptional contributions to diversity, equity, and inclusion within the Darden community."
-And in 2023, Peter was voted by the graduating class as the Faculty Marshal for the Residential MBA Program.
-Peter also works regularly with executives, managers, and companies to address issues relating to leadership, strategic change, and DEI.
+As the course head for the Leading Organizations Core Course and the instructor of a popular MBA elective called "Paths to Power," Peter has been celebrated for his teaching excellence.
+In 2018, Poets & Quants named him one of the "40 Best Business Professors Under 40."
+That same year, he received the University of Virginia's Mead-Colley Award, a distinction given to a Darden professor who embodies the Jeffersonian ideal of teaching.
+In 2020, Peter was honored with the Faculty Diversity Award for his "exceptional contributions to diversity, equity, and inclusion within the Darden community."
+Additionally, in both 2023 and 2024, the graduating class voted Peter as the Faculty Marshal for the Residential MBA Program, the highest honor bestowed by graduating students.

 Selected Publications